Tag Archives: Andrea Riseborough

 The Regime, (previously known as The Palace) is a new HBO mini-series that’s set in an invented Middle European autocracy.

-Also, hearing the words ‘I do like‘ currently has me woohooing every time.
+Also, hearing the words ‘I do like‘ currently has me woohooing every time I replay this wonderful trailer.
 I’m telling myself that since this is an HBO production, I’ll eventually get over Winslet’s ‘cameo.’
-Let’s see what the non-teaser trailer has to say.
+Let’s see what the non-teaser trailer has to say when it’s finally released, hopefully soon.

 Are you looking forward to spending some time, perhaps a year at the palace?